newrelic/nri-vsphere/README.md

 To install the integration, follow the official [documentation](https://docs.newrelic.com/docs/integrations/host-integrations/host-integrations-list/vmware-vsphere-monitoring-integration).
 We recommend using your operating system native package manager.

+## Getting started

+After you've [installed](#installation) the integration you should make sure that the required configuration is appropriate for your environment.

+To configure the integration go to `/etc/newrelic-infra/integrations.d/` (Linux) or `C:\Program Files\New Relic\newrelic-infra\integrations.d\` (Windows) and open the file `vpshere-config.yml`.

+You should configure the `URL`, `user` and `password` fields required to connect to you vCenter or ESXi host.

+To select which performance metrics to capture, the integration uses another file that you can use to select which performance metrics you want captured, per each `performance level` you require.
+You can find this file at `/etc/newrelic-infra/integrations.d/vsphere-performance.metrics` (Linux) or `C:\Program Files\New Relic\newrelic-infra\integrations.d\vsphere-performance.metrics` (Windows).
+Use the flag `--perf_level` to select which level of **performance metrics** you want to capture.

+Please note that the more **performance metrics** you enable the more load you will add to your envrionment.

 ## Building

 If you have the source code and Go toolchain installed, you can build and run the vSphere integration locally.